kgroveshok/z80-homebrew/DEV-DIARY.md

 NOTE: All items are pushed as string at the moment.

+Version 3 of the parser now tokenises the string
+TODO exec of a word leaves next word ptr in a strange place TODO DOT is not poping off stack properly
+TODO pop rsp at end of exec

 (a) Objective: Pushing a number to stack as sole item to parse and display

 123 ENTER